Honest Review: Working at a Cyber Charter School

 When it comes to our careers, we all want to find an ideal job that draws on our skills and expertise, challenges us, and respects what we bring to the table.
 For me, PA Virtual has provided a place to grow personally and professionally — all in an environment where I am known and valued.

-About the Author: Jennifer Guerra is the administrative assistant for the elementary school.
+About the Author: Jennifer Guerra is the program specialist for the elementary school.

 Still curious about what it's like to be a Learning Coach and PA Virtual parent?
 Check out our Parent Experience page to learn more!